Keeping you connected: our promise to customers

 - Supporting our customers to manage their bills, including enabling customers to move to social tariffs without facing any early termination charges

-- Supporting communities that need it most through Sky Up and our Tech Grants programme
+- Supporting communities that need it most through Sky Up including tech grants and digital hubs.

 Dedicated social tariffs:

-But until that changes we know we need to do more, so we are launching a new mobile social tariff for all Sky customers on Sky Broadband Basics.
-This new package will provide our existing customers with unlimited UK calls and texts and 3GB of data per month for 12 months at no cost at all.
+We also launched a mobile social tariff for all Sky customers on Sky Broadband Basics at the end of 2022.
+This provides our existing customers with unlimited UK calls and texts and 3GB of data per month for 12 months at no cost at all.
 This means that our customers who are facing financial pressure can stay connected in and outside the home with Sky for £20 a month – the price of our Sky Broadband Basics package.

 Providing value you can believe in:

-- Sky Mobile offers a low-cost SIM-only plan which provides 3GB of data for only £7 a month.
+Sky Mobile offers a low-cost SIM-only plan which provides 4GB of data for only £8 a month.

 Support for communities that need it most:

-- We launched a £10 million fund earlier this year to tackle digital inequality and provide support to a quarter of a million digitally excluded people.
+We have a £10 million fund to tackle digital inequality and provide support to a quarter of a million digitally excluded people.
 This programme, called Sky Up, includes Sky partnering with charities and organisations to create 100 new Digital Hubs targeted at economically deprived areas, providing free Wi-Fi, tech equipment and expert digital training.

-- We’re also helping young people get and stay connected through a new Tech Grants programme which will see those leaving the care system given equipment and connectivity from Sky so they can access the digital world.
+We’re also helping young people get and stay connected through a new Sky Up Grants programme which will see those leaving the care system given equipment and connectivity from Sky so they can access the digital world.